ElSaico/EDMC-Astrodraw/README.md

 - [x] Timestamp of latest update
     - The map's timestamp is rendered directly in it, and thus cannot be trivially parsed
-    - The tiles, however, take a while to generate - and its timestamp is used by client code
+    - The tile generation timestamp, however, is part of the client code
     - Parse `var timestamp_tiles...` line from https://edastro.com/galmap/galmap.js
 - [ ] Map
-  - [ ] Get relevant tiles
+  - [x] Get relevant tiles
     - URL format: `https://edastro.b-cdn.net/galmap/tiles/indexedheat/{zoom}/{x}/{y}.png`
     - Zoom level 6 is the original size, 1px = 10ly
     - ED to map coordinates: